-After Emancipation, some people continued to work at Blandwood.
-Hannah Jones and a “freed man” (name illegible) are bequeathed small amounts of bedroom furniture in Mrs. Morehead’s 1868 will, and Hannah appears again in Eugene’s diary around 1870 where she was noted for cooking a delicious dinner of possum and chicken.
-Simian Morehead (worked on farm), and Hannah Jones (domestic servant), and Samuel Jones (shoe maker) remained residents of Blandwood with Eugene as recorded in the 1870 census.
-The couple might be Samuel Jones and Hannah Wiley who were married in Greensboro Oct 15 1861.
+After Emancipation, some emancipated workers continued to live and work at Blandwood.
+Hannah Jones and Tinnan Morehead were bequeathed small amounts of bedroom furniture and personal items in Ann Eliza Morehead’s 1868 will, and Hannah appears again in Eugene Morehead’s diary around 1870 where she was noted for cooking a delicious dinner of possum and chicken.
+The 1870 census lists Eugene Morehead alongside Simian [perhaps Tinnan] Morehead (worked on farm), and Hannah Jones (domestic servant), and Samuel Jones (shoe maker) as residents of Blandwood.
+Samuel Jones and Hannah Jones were married in Greensboro on October 15, 1861.

-Overall, the narrative that Morehead presents on the subject of slavery does not mirror the standard rhetoric of upper-income land-owning southerners of which Morehead was a peer.
-His political record depicts a nuanced position that reflected initiatives of his Guilford County constituents to improve the overall condition of free and enslaved African Americans in the state.
-In contrast to this progressive position, documentation survives to show that he did practice in buying and selling human beings, though the population diminished by half from 1850 to 1860 to 16.
+Overall, Morehead’s documented relationship to slavery does not mirror the standard rhetoric of high-income land-owning southerners of which Morehead was a peer.
+His political record depicts a nuanced position that reflected initiatives of his Guilford County constituents to improve the overall condition of free and enslaved Black people in the state of North Carolina.
+In contrast to this progressive position, documentation survives to show that he did practice in buying and selling enslaved people, though the people he enslaved diminished by half from 1850 to 1860 to 16.
 The history of John Motley Morehead is complicated, and sometimes strays from established narratives of period biographies from other citizens in the American South.
-Research is ongoing to reveal more history among members of the extended family including enslaved and free people, as well as the pursuits of Abolition here in Greensboro and Guilford County.
+Research is ongoing to reveal information about members of the family, enslaved and free people who worked at Blandwood, as well as the pursuits of Abolition here in Greensboro and Guilford County.

 Special thanks to contributors to this article, including Reneé Donnell, Education Specialist with Preservation Greensboro, the National Trust for Historic Preservation, and Jeff Thigpen Guilford County Register of Deeds